b-v-krishna/FullStack-Blogging-App/README.md

 # FullStack Blogging App

 ## Project Overview
 This is a full-stack blogging application with a **CI/CD** pipeline for automated deployment.
-The application allows users to register, log in, create blog posts, and explore content.
+This application allows users to register, log in, create blog posts, and explore content.
 It is designed using modern web technologies and DevOps best practices.

 ## 🚀 CI/CD Pipeline Architecture
 Below is the CI/CD pipeline implemented for automated build, test, and deployment: